-Presented by: Garrett Gatlin, University of Colorado Colorado Springs
+Presented by: David Khaliqi, University of Colorado Colorado Springs

 Behavior Analysis Assisted Leadership: A Scientific Approach to Behavior Change

-Behavior science continues to make its way into practical application, but is still not widely considered as part of leadership skills.
-This presentation will provide attendees with a basic understanding of the contingencies that work on an individual’s behavior and provide a new framework in which to think about leadership.
-The presentation will address why many systems that are suggested to manage behavior fail.
-The discussion will focus how an individual can discover the individualized methods that will help each person change their own behavior to achieve their goals and/or become a more effective and understanding thoughtful leader.
-The presentation will walk attendees through choosing a goal, analyzing the behavior changes needed, and reinforcing one’s own behavior in a way that research has found to work.
-The presentation will conclude with a examination of ways to apply this framework to human systems such as families, business, and communities.
+Behavior science continues to make its way into practical applications, but is still not widely considered when we think of leadership skills.
+This presentation will provide attendees with a basic understanding of the contingencies that work on an individual’s behavior and provide a new framework in which to think about leadership and motivation.
+The session will begin with a discussion of outcome based goals and what lies beyond it.
+The presentation will focus on scientific, research based methods to understand motivations for human behavior.
+We will explore when, how, and why that motivation can be altered, analyze specific behaviors, and discuss how leaders can promote different behaviors that lead to desired outcomes.
+Attendees will be guided through an exercise of choosing a goal, analyzing the behavior changes needed, and reinforcing behavior in a way that research has found be successful.
+The presentation will conclude with a examination of ways to apply this framework to oneself and other human systems such as families, business, and communities.

 Human Capital Leadership Development